EkaPutriDifayanti/crud-resto-management/README.md

 ## Additional Notes
 - Ensure the client and server are running concurrently for the application to function correctly.
 - If you encounter any issues during setup, check for missing dependencies or configuration mismatches.
-- Update the `<repository-url>` placeholder in the clone command with the actual repository link.

 Give it a try and Happy coding 🌠